GNGscr/journey-app/README.md

 >
 > A separate branch, **`post-submission-refactor`**, was created **after submission** to improve structure and readability.
 >
-> These updates include **refactoring, cleanup, custom loader, error component and code organization**
+> These updates include **refactoring, cleanup, code organization + adding custom loader, error component**

 > **💡 This version represents how I would have submitted the project if I had a bit more time to polish it.**
 >